Why You Need a Birth Doula

 By the end of my 37-hour labor, I was too exhausted and too busy anxiously trying to breastfeed my new baby to be able to feed myself.
 But I so desperately needed food, and my doula did the work for me of literally spoon-feeding me.

 Planning to breastfeed?
-Get my FREE breastfeeding preparation checklist here!
+Get my FREE breastfeeding preparation checklist by entering your email below!

 It was the ultimate act of service she could have possibly done for me.
 She met my physical needs so that I could meet my baby’s needs.